github/opensource.guide/_articles/best-practices.md

 Maybe someone in your community regularly submits contributions that don't meet your project's standards.
 It can be frustrating for both parties to repeatedly go through rejections.

 If you see that someone is enthusiastic about your project, but needs a bit of polish, be patient.
 Explain clearly in each situation why their contributions don't meet the expectations of the project.
 Try pointing them to an easier or less ambiguous task, like an issue marked _"good first bug,"_ to get their feet wet.
-If you have time, you can even mentor them through their first contribution, or find someone else in your community who might be willing to mentor them.
+If you have time, you consider mentoring them through their first contribution, or find someone else in your community who might be willing to mentor them.

 ## Leverage your community